landro/TesTcl/README.md

     }

 ## How stable is this code?
-This work is still undergoing quite some development so you can expect minor breaking changes.
+This work is quite stable, but you can expect minor breaking changes.

-## TODOs

-- Implement irule extensions to Tcl, check out [JTcl-irule] (http://landro.github.com/jtcl-irule/)
-  - and	Performs a logical "and" comparison between two values
-  - not	Performs a logical "not" on a value
-  - or	Performs a logical "or" comparison between two values
-- Disable certain commands from irules
-- Improve error handling / logging
-- Add support for *HTTP_RESPONSE*

 ## Why I created this project